UKHomeOffice/callisto-docs/choreography/onboardinguser.md

 2. Home page content
 3. Shift preferences (unless imported from TAMS?)

-## Onboarding process

-It is planned that staff will be migrated to Callisto during Private Beta and beyond.
-The process for new staff migrating after initial load is like onboarding and is, as follows:

-1. The staff to be onboarded to Callisto Personal Profile for staff to be migrated are added to the Callisto via the import of a CSV file which will update their PersonProfile to indicate that are 'Onboarding'.
-2. Callisto will process the INT006 and find the new staff in this file and create a User Profile for them.
-Users in this status cannot enter time until the onboarding process is completed.
-3. For AHW workers their accrual targets and accrual balances will be imported from pre-existing TAMS reports.
-4. An admin or manager adds the user to the organisational hierarchy, configures skills and enters a Line Manager (if not imported from TAMS).
-5. User can login and configure their personal preferences.

 Our preferred integration pattern for Metis to Callisto messages is the publish & subscribe design pattern using a messaging bus, such as Kafka that Metis can publish events However, whilst this cannot be achieved witihin the scope of Private Beta the introduction of a METIS Adaptor allows us to simply replace the adaptor once full asynchronous METIS interfaces can be built.